SirBofu/dsda-doom-mbf24/mbf24_spec.md

     Spawn SSG = 1
     Spawn Chaingun = 1
     ```
   - Does not allow removing of the pistol or fists, as there is no way to pick those weapons up and could put the player in a bad state.
+  - This will be deprecated and replaced with ID24HACKED's implementation at some point.

 #### In-progress/To-Do
+- Full adoption of ID24HACKED capabilities.
 - Refine FLOORHUGGER and implement CEILINGHUGGER.
 - Implement BORE thing flag for ripper projectiles from EDGE-Classic.
 - Climbing and falling vertical movement codepointers.
 - Thing flag to disable Z height changes.
-- Basic map format enhancements, such as "Block flying monsters", "Wrap midtex", and "Translucent midtex" flags.
+- Replace all references to MBF24 with ones to MBF25.
+- Re-enable MBF monster infighting behavior, but only for `FRIENDLY` monsters.
+- Enhance parameterized bullet attacks to allow custom pufftypes.

 #### Potential Additions
 - Support for additional weapon and ammo types as well as pickups.
 (This will build on the ID24 spec.)
 - Quake II BFG-style projectile codepointers.
+- Basic map format enhancements, such as "Block flying monsters", "Wrap midtex", and "Translucent midtex" flags.

 #### Blockers
 - Source port developers have signaled a collective distaste for adding to DEHACKED, and rightfully so.
 A definition standard is likely to be introduced, and if so, MBF25 will need to support it.